 disclaimer

 Can Infractions be Expunged from a Washington Criminal Court Record?

 Infractions such as traffic law violations cannot be expunged from Washington Criminal Court records.
-Traffic infractions stay on the offender’s criminal record for up to 7 years.
-Such records are reported in the Washington State Department of Licensing database and can be accessed by employers and other private organizations.
-For other infractions, offenders may apply for relief from judgment.
-To apply, the applicant will file a motion and an affidavit, after which the court will set a hearing date to determine if relief should be granted.
+Traffic infractions may remain on the offender’s criminal record for up to 7 years.
+Such records are reported in the Washington State Department of Licensing database and may be accessible to employers and other private organizations.

+disclaimer